 Jeffrey Huberman

-Jeffrey works with clients in the sports, financial services, and pharmaceutical industries, among others, using his substantial experience in all stages of litigation, including:
+Jeffrey works with clients in the sports, technology, financial services, and pharmaceutical industries, among others, using his substantial experience in all stages of litigation, including:

 - dispositive motions;